 - It is currently the largest commercial TV station in the Czech Republic and is one of the most successful and profitable commercial television stations in CEE.

-- TV NOVA reaches 98% of the Czech population of approximately 10 million people and has successfully leveraged digital opportunities to expand across 3 different channels.
+- TV NOVA reaches 98% of the Czech population of approximately 10 million people and has successfully leveraged digital opportunities to expand across new channels.

 - PPF Group acquired TV NOVA in 2002 and started restructuring it with a view to identifying an appropriate strategic partner within two to four years.